modflowpy/pymake/README.md

 pymake can be run from the command line or it can be called from within python.

+Note that if gfortran is used, the openspec.f file will be changed to:

+    c -- created by pymake.py
+      CHARACTER*20 ACCESS,FORM,ACTION(2)
+      DATA ACCESS/'STREAM'/
+      DATA FORM/'UNFORMATTED'/
+      DATA (ACTION(I),I=1,2)/'READ','READWRITE'/
+    c -- end of include file

 ## Command Line Usage